enchant97/discord-ebot/README.md

 | DB_PASS        |       | ""          |

 ### Enabling Cogs
-To allow for customisation, cogs are used to add features into the bot.
+To allow for customisation, cogs are used to add and remove features.
+By default all features apart from "testing" are enabled.

 e.g.